Master Business Licence vs. Corporation in 2025 | Costs, Liability & Tax Guide for Ontario

 Cost Breakdown & Budgeting

-To register an MBL, you’ll pay about C$60 (provincial), with an optional NUANS name‑search fee of C$13–26.
+To register an MBL, you’ll pay provincial fee, with an optional NUANS name‑search fee of C$13–26.
 Beyond that, your only other cost is a renewal every five years at the same C$60 rate.
-Incorporation starts at a provincial fee of C$360, another C$13–26 for NUANS, and professional fees—legal or accounting—typically ranging from C$500 to C$1,500.

 When budgeting, remember that MBL renewal is infrequent and inexpensive.
 Corporations face annual returns and T2 filings, so factor in ongoing accounting support to stay compliant.